twatel/ansible-role-certbot/README.md

 This role has goal to create or renew let's encrypt certificate with certbot client

 This role support :
-  - certbot DNS-01 with OVH as DNS provider
+  - certbot DNS-01 challenge with OVH as DNS provider

 ## Setup development environment